How Algos Impact Retail Traders | VPK Logic

 VPK Logic Research Analyst

-Updated: Dec 2025 • Market Psychology
+Updated: Feb 2026 • Market Psychology

-Algorithmic trading has become the backbone of the global financial markets—and in 2025, its influence has never been stronger.
+Algorithmic trading has become the backbone of the global financial markets—and its influence has never been stronger.
 Whether you trade stocks, indices, or options, every candle you see is shaped by automated decision-making, not human emotion.

 Retail traders who fail to understand this algorithmic environment often interpret normal market behavior as manipulation.
 The truth is: most “stop hunts” are not personal attacks—they are liquidity events triggered by institutional algorithms.